Entrypoint

 Function’s prototype

-parameter of the filter, receives 3 input parameters:
+The function’s name specified in the function parameter of the filter, receives 3 input parameters:

 - main: it is a string with the content of the field

-of the input Message; - extra: a JS object that can be seen like an associative array, containing the extra fields of the input Message;
+mainof the input Message; - extra: a JS object that can be seen like an associative array, containing the extra fields of the input Message;

 - params: a JS object like the previous, but it contains the configurations from the